 Todd’s practice at Carlson Caspers focuses on helping clients navigate disputes with their competitors.
-While Todd handles all types of commercial disputes, his practice is particularly focused on patent litigation, inter partes review (IPR) proceedings, patent monetization/licensing, and counseling.
-Leveraging his degree in biochemistry, Todd has extensive experience representing generic pharmaceutical companies challenging the patent rights of their competitors through ANDA litigation, as well as nutraceutical companies engaged in patent disputes.
+While Todd handles all types of commercial disputes, his practice is particularly focused on patent litigation, inter partes review (IPR) proceedings, IP licensing/monetization, and counseling.
+Leveraging his degree in biochemistry, Todd has represented generic pharmaceutical companies challenging the patent rights of their competitors through ANDA litigation for well over a decade.
 For example, Todd led the efforts of Hetero Labs Limited in defeating the patent covering Biogen’s blockbuster Tecfidera® product indicated for multiple sclerosis.
 Todd also helped Teva Pharmaceuticals defeat several patents directed to Purdue’s multibillion-dollar OxyContin® product, and maintain those verdicts on appeal.
 Other representative ANDA matters Todd has handled include Millenium v Teva: (Velcade® anti-cancer agent), Alcon v.
 Teva (ophthalimic olopatadine formulations), Merck Sharpe & Dohme B.V. v.
-Dr. Reddy’s Laboratories, Inc. (Nuvaring®), and Abbott Laboratories v.
+Dr. Reddy’s Laboratories, Inc. (Nuvaring® contraceptive), and Abbott Laboratories v.
 Teva Pharmaceuticals (niacin/simvastatin).
-He has served as lead counsel for a nutraceutical client asserting its patent in a multi-district dispute, including the defense of that patent in IPR proceedings before the USPTO.
+Todd also served as lead counsel for a nutraceutical client asserting its patent in a multi-district dispute, including the defense of that patent in IPR proceedings before the USPTO.
 Todd successfully defended the validity a number of instituted claims, and went on to secure a favorable settlement for his client.

-In addition to his life sciences practice, Todd has litigated patent infringement disputes in various other disciplines as well, including the electrical, chemical, and mechanical arts.
+In addition to his life sciences practice, Todd has litigated disputes in many other disciplines, including the electrical, chemical, and mechanical arts.
 For example, in M-I Drilling Fluids UK Ltd. v.
 Dynamic Air Inc., Todd secured invalidity judgments on 114 of 117 claims in IPR proceedings challenging five Schlumberger patents directed to the pneumatic conveyance of drill cuttings generated by offshore drilling operations.
-In related proceedings in federal court, Todd helped secure an award of over $1.3 million in attorney fees under 35 U.S.C. § 285 and dismissal of a case against another party based on a lack of personal jurisdiction.
+In related proceedings in federal court, Todd helped secure an award of over $1.3 million in attorney fees under 35 U.S.C. § 285 and dismissal against another party based on a lack of personal jurisdiction.

 In addition to contested proceedings, Todd counsels clients in the negotiation of intellectual property licenses and joint development agreements, as well as monetization of patent portfolios.